 Advancing-Team Based Care

 In February 2020, the Colorado Health Foundation (CHF) launched the ATBC Initiative for safety-net organizations in Colorado.
-They partnered with JSI, CCHN, Nonprofit Finance Fund (NFF), and Think Equity (TE) to provide technical assistance (TA) to primary care organizations, to integrate an equitable and sustainable Team-based Care model.
+They partnered with JSI, CCHN, Nonprofit Finance Fund (NFF), and Think Equity (TE) to provide technical assistance (TA) to primary care organizations, to integrate a sustainable Team-based Care model.
 Working with 16 organizations across the state, the TA partners provided tailored coaching, peer-learning events, leadership sessions, and subject matter expertise.
-This initiative brought together experts from various fields to support clinics in achieving the quintuple aim: better care, happier patients, higher staff satisfaction, sustained costs and equity.
+This initiative brought together experts from various fields to support clinics in achieving the quintuple aim: better care, happier patients, higher staff satisfaction, lower total health system costs, and reduced health disparities.
 It emphasized collaboration amongst and within healthcare organizations to enhance patient outcomes and resource utilization.
-The initiative also enhanced access to healthcare services in underserved areas by leveraging team members’ diverse skillsets.
+The initiative also enhanced access to healthcare services in under-resourced areas by leveraging team members’ varied skill sets.
 It was a great test case for how collaboration among technical assistance providers generates better, more sustained health outcomes.

 The Colorado Health Foundation’s Commitment to Advancing Team-Based Care

-In this video, the Colorado Health Foundation emphasizes their dedication to supporting Coloradans dealing with significant disparities in health equity and access to affordable, quality care.
-They highlight the numerous challenges, and advocate for a collaborative, team-based approach to addressing individuals’ overall health needs.
+In this video, the Colorado Health Foundation emphasizes their dedication to supporting Coloradans dealing with significant health disparities and variable access to affordable, quality care.
+They highlight the numerous challenges and advocate for a collaborative, team-based approach to addressing individuals’ overall health needs.

 What is team-based care?

-In this video, Alexia Eslan, Director, JSI Research & Training Institute breaks down the foundational blocks of team-based care and its aims to achieve better health outcomes for all.
+In this video, Alexia Eslan, Director, JSI breaks down the foundational blocks of team-based care and its aims to achieve better health outcomes for all.

 Why is team-based care important?

 This video illustrates the importance of team-based care and patient-centeredness through collaboration among healthcare professionals.
-By considering social factors and offering comprehensive support, this approach enhances health outcomes and supports the idea of partnership between healthcare providers and patients.
+By considering factors influencing health and offering comprehensive support, this approach enhances health outcomes and supports the idea of partnership between healthcare providers and patients.

 How does team-based care impact clinics and staff?